Larry Lieber: Hulk and Spider-Man comic strips

 In a 2010 interview Lieber described how he collaborated with Lee on The Amazing Spider-Man strip: "I get a full script.
 I can make certain changes, if I wish, and all that, but it's a full script, which I welcome. ...
 I call him every week.
 I reduce the pencils and I fax them.
 I try to finish it, but sometimes I can't, so he just sees roughs, but that is good enough for him to get the idea if I captured the scene right.
 Then he goes over it, and usually he will change things in the writing, and sometimes in the artwork.
 When he has made corrections, I have fortunately agreed with it."
 He retired from pencilling the strip in July 2018.
 His final strip ran September 8, 2018.

 Awards

-Lieber was a recipient of the San Diego Comic-Con International's 2003 Inkpot Awards.
+Lieber was a recipient of the San Diego Comic-Con's 2003 Inkpot Awards.
 In 2008, he was one of two recipients of that year's Bill Finger Award, which annually honors one living and one deceased comics creator.
-The award was presented July 25, 2008, during the 2008 Will Eisner Comic Industry Awards ceremony at Comic-Con International.
+The award was presented on July 25, 2008, during the 2008 Will Eisner Comic Industry Awards ceremony at San Diego Comic-Con.
+In 2025, he was awarded the Inkwell Awards honorary Keeper of the Flame Award, for his seven decades of career achievements in the comic book industry as a writer, editor, and artist, including inking.